Best Travel Cards for Australians Heading Overseas in 2025

 - You won't repay in full every month

-- Can't afford high minimum credit and annual fees
+- You can't afford high minimum credit and annual fees

 - Want additional card holders (usually an extra cost)